thomas-maeder/popeye/readme.txt

 	EXAMPLES:	Directory containing english testfiles
 	DHT:		Directory containing the dynamic hashing support C-Source files.
 	LATEX:		Directory containing files for LaTeX support.
+	scripts:	Some bash scripts useful for developers
+	toolchains:	contain makefile additions for different tool chains

 Motto:
-There is no C-Code portable to every compiler and every machine.
+There is no C code portable to every compiler and every machine.

-Nevertheless we want to provide C-Code as much portable as possible.
+Nevertheless we want to provide C code as portable as possible.
 But there are some problems which can be avoided if you read these few lines, before compiling POPEYE by yourself.
 If you do not want to read any further, take a glance at the makefile.unx .

-A lot of compiling this sources was done with the GNU C-Compiler Version 1.39 in ANSI-mode.
+A lot of compiling this sources was done with the GNU C-Compiler Version 4.xx in ANSI-mode.

 On all these machines this sources compile without any problems.